weldr/bdcs-api-rs/README.md

-# Composer BDCS API Library and Server
+# BDCS API Library and Server

 This codebase is the BDCS API server, it handles API requests for project information, recipes, and image composing.